Ietu/SudokuSolver/README.md

 Uses Arto Inkala Sudoku for example

-CurseSolver.py uses [Curses](https://docs.python.org/3/howto/curses.html) library to make a nice grid where you can input the board you want to solve.
+CurseSolver.py uses [Curses](https://docs.python.org/3/howto/curses.html) library to make grid where you can input the board you want to solve.

 Move with arrow keys, numbers 1-9 to input numbers 0 to reset a number.
 Press `Q` to solve the board.
 Fast for 18 > clue puzzles, a bit slower for 16 and 17 clue puzzles.